pedalboard/.github/profile/README.md

 But wait.
 Does it have to stop there?
 Wouldn't it be great to also add some Audio Processing Unit inside the box?
 That would open endless possibilities for custom Stomp boxes and Pedaboards.

-Of course this is not a new Idea, there are some projects and platforms already around.

-This project is different to most of them because it aims to be:
+This is not a new idea, there are some projects and platforms already around.
+But this project is different to most of them because it aims to be:

 - completely Free & Open Source (hardware and software) GPL Licensed
 - modular: if you only want MIDI, you can just not add the audio processing units.
 This also has some reliability advantages.
 Even with problems on the audio system, the Midi controller will still work independently.